allisonkbates/04-drinks/To-Dos.md

 - Add mobile styles - logo breaks and looks bad at <800px
 - Does not support conditonal rendering for logged in / logged out state

+## Plan for DB/Auth

+Tags, ingredients and variations are relationships Implement search
+Do liquor cabinet page as one page with expandable sections

+For auth -
+My ingredients
+My drinks